 “Within 15 minutes, I got a call from the pediatrician,” Cara said.
 “She told me, ‘You need to get Libby to an emergency room now.’
 She was concerned that her hemoglobin levels were dangerously low.”

 Libby was seen in the Children’s emergency department and admitted that night.
 Her medical team suspected her low hemoglobin might be a sign of a spleen disorder.
 Libby, though, maintained her trademark vigor and was discharged the following day.

-She went to Children’s Medical Center at Legacy for another blood draw a couple of days later.
+She went to Children’s Medical Center Plano for another blood draw a couple of days later.
 That’s when Cara was asked if she noticed signs of anything abnormal on Libby.

 “I said that Libby’s tummy protruded a little, which I was thinking at that time might be because her spleen was enlarged,” Cara said.
 “As a new mom, I had never thought it was abnormal before.
 I had thought it was just her little Buddha belly that all kids have.”

 Libby underwent a stomach sonogram the next morning, just to be safe.